dshstrng/test_task_1/README.md

+## Hello!
+This is my first test task for a QA automation engineer role

-You can find test cases here 👉🏼 https://docs.google.com/spreadsheets/d/1QdMLdQOeLVSg_q1wsKfiSIz5ViJ75Q6UlloczVfZ1Hs/edit?usp=sharing
+### You can find test cases [here](https://docs.google.com/spreadsheets/d/1QdMLdQOeLVSg_q1wsKfiSIz5ViJ75Q6UlloczVfZ1Hs/edit?usp=sharing)

-How to work with this repository:
+### How check my task:

-Clone repository to your machine.
+- Clone repository to your machine.

-Navigate to the root folder of the project.
+- Navigate to the root folder of the project.

-Run command pip install -r requirements.txt
+- Run command __pip install -r requirements.txt__

-After, execute pytest -s -v to run tests.
+- After, execute __pytest -s -v__ to run tests.